 (Photograph includes Steph's grandpa and wife.)

-One of my favourite people is Steph.
-I’ve been lucky enough to call her my friend for almost 30 years.
-She is the epitome of kindness so it’s no surprise that her story was the first one I received.
+One of my favourite people is Steph and I’ve been lucky enough to call her my friend for almost 30 years.
+She is the epitome of kindness so it’s no surprise that her acts of kindness story was the first one I received.

 In the 1960’s, Steph’s grandpa was a school janitor in Vancouver.
 While cleaning the hallways during lunch he started to notice that some children would throw out sandwiches and fruit they didn’t want and then at the end of the day another child would come along and dig them out of the garbage.
 He soon found out that this child's family didn't have enough money to provide him with lunches.